veronicagunther24/portfolio/instructions.md

 1. Navigate to "Settings."
 2. Scroll down to "GitHub Pages."
 3. In the dropdown menu under "Source," select "main branch."
-4. Under "Enforce HTTPS click the checkbox.
+4. Under "Enforce HTTPS" click the checkbox.
 5. You should have a URL, following the phrase "Your site..."
-6. Refresh the screen until the background color turns green (it will intially be blue-gray).
+6. Refresh the screen until the background color of "Your site..." turns green (it will intially be blue-gray).
-7. When the URL color turns green click the link.
+7. When the URL color of "Your site..." turns green click the link.
 8. Save the URL.
 Voila!
 You now have your own portfolio site!